MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/4-tests.md

 To ensure that you can run tests included in test framework, the below prerequisites must be completed:

 * Clone the [DataConnectors](https://github.com/microsoft/DataConnectors) repo.
 * Load the provided [test data](https://github.com/microsoft/DataConnectors/tree/master/testframework/data/) in the data source.
 This step was discussed in the previous section.
-If you not completed, refer to [Power Query SDK Test Framework part 3 - Test Data](../3-data/readme.md) section and come back to this page once done.
+If you not completed, refer to [Power Query SDK Test Framework part 3 - Test Data](../3-data.md) section and come back to this page once done.

 ### DataConnectors repo and the test suite

 The [tests](https://github.com/microsoft/DataConnectors/tree/master/testframework/tests) are part of the [DataConnectors repo](https://github.com/microsoft/DataConnectors).
-Refer the [DataConnectors README](https://github.com/microsoft/DataConnectors/blob/master/README.md) for information on Custom Connectors built with the Power Query SDK and how to build the projects in the repo.

 ### PQ SDK Test Framework - Test Suites